-- 1. Objective: It is the purpose of 'New Proto' to fly semiscale, realistic airplanes in CL Speed competition.
-Proto speed models need not be scale models however true scale subjects are highly encouraged. - 2.
-Design: The model must have a full fuselage and rudder.
+The model must have a full fuselage and rudder.
 Butterfly-type stabilizers are not acceptable unless it is a true scale model.
 The engine can be mounted in any position, if mounted sideways model must have matching opposing cowl.
 A model with a small fuselage and helmet cowl used on traditional speed model designs is not acceptable.
 The model must have a cockpit or cabin as laid out in specifications following.
 No pod-and-boom fuselages, flush or prone cockpits or flying wing designs will be accepted unless they are actual scale models of full-size craft.
 The engine must be fully cowled except in the case of a scale model.
 If the builder wishes, the glow plug or head fins may be exposed.
 Wing area enclosed in the fuselage will be considered, but area of fillets shall not be counted.
+The model shall be colorfully painted or trimmed, so as to permit clear finished models.
+The entrant's AMA number must be permanently affixed to the upper right-hand wing surface at least 1 inch high.

+3. Airplane Specifications

-The complete model with the exception of the landing gear, engine and pan must be finished with an opaque paint.
-The model may also be colorfully trimmed.
-Clear or tinted finishes that show the color of the construction material are not allowed.
-The entrant's AMA license must be permanently affixed to the upper right-hand wing surface at least 1 inch high. - 3.
-Airplane Specifications: The model shall have a minimum of 125 square inches of wing area; the stabilizer must be a minimum of 25% of the wing.
+The model shall have a minimum of 125 square inches of wing area; the stabilizer must be a minimum of 25% of the wing.
 Rudder/fin area shall be a minimum of 5% of the wing area.
 The minimum wingspan shall be 24 inches or 16 inches for a biplane.
 The minimum distance from the trailing edge of the wing to the leading edge of the stabilizer must be 5 inches.
-The model must have a clear canopy, a minimum dimension of $3\frac{1}{2}$ inches in length by 1 inch high and 1 inch wide and shall house a scale pilot with a minimum of 1 inch in height.
+The model must have a clear canopy, a minimum dimension of 31⁄2 inches in length by 1 inch high and 1 inch wide and shall house a scale pilot with a minimum of 1 inch in height.
 Pilot must have clear unobstructed view.
 The landing gear must be of the fixed type and similar to a full-size airplane.
 The main landing gear shall consist of two wheels spaced at least 6 inches apart between wheel centers.
 Wheels must have a minimum diameter of 11⁄2 inches.
 The wing and stabilizer must be of equal span with no asymmetry, maximum deviation is 1/4 inch.
-The weight limits of the aircraft shall be 20 oz. minimum and 30 oz. maximum.